Mike Tana: Early life

 Tana is from Matakohe, near Ruawai in the Northland region.
 His iwi are Ngāti Whātua and Ngāpuhi.

 He has an agricultural science degree from Massey University.

 Career

 He has been senior biosecurity adviser at the Ministry for Primary Industries, and the president of the 62,000-strong Public Service Association.

 Career in politics

 He announced in August 2016 that he would be running for Mayor of Porirua and he ran a poorly-funded campaign.
-Tana won the mayoral election, receiving 5,887 votes (after other candidates were eliminated on the STV ballot).
-He is the first Maori mayor of Porirua, and one of only a small number of Maori mayors in New Zealand history.
+Tana won the 2016 mayoral election, receiving 5,887 votes (after other candidates were eliminated on the STV ballot).
+He was the first Māori mayor of Porirua, and one of only a small number of Māori mayors in New Zealand history.

 Tana grew up experiencing racism, and when he was elected Mayor he joined Porirua City up to an anti-racism campaign.

+Tana ran for Mayor again in the 2019 local elections but failed to win re-election, instead coming in 2nd place behind Anita Baker.

 Personal life

 Tana has six children with his wife Toni.